zoeyj3/2216_documentation/docs/create-diagrams.md

 ![Move shapes](assets/create-diagrams/move-shape.gif "How to move a shape")

 **Resize**: Select a shape and drag its round grab handles to adjust its size.
 Hold `Control` (Windows/Linux) or `Command` (Mac) to keep it centred.
 Hold `Shift` to maintain the shape's proportions.

+!!! warning "Warning: Distorted shapes"

+    If you resize without holding `Shift`, your shape may become distorted.

 ![Resize shapes](assets/create-diagrams/resize-shape.gif "How to resize a shape")